Luis Nubiola: Career goes on

 Along with Jose Torres this material features great Polish musicians such as Wojciech Olszewski on piano, Krzysztof Szmańda drums and Marcin Chenczke double bass.

 The Music Agency Polskie Radio invites 1 April at 7 pm to Lutosławski Studio for the concert promoting the album of the great saxophonist Luis Nubiola "Global Friendship".

 Global Friendship is an idea to unify compositions from great musicians and friends who has residence in such as different places as Cuba, Poland, Costa Rica, USA, Spain etc. This album has the participation of Krzysztof Szmanda drums, Marcin Chenczke bass Krzysztof Dys piano, like in previous recordings, including this time as special guests the trombonist Michał Tomaszczyk and Ola Trzaska voice.

-Luis Nubiola had a special appearance in the Film "Cold War" official trailer winner of Best Director Cannes Film Festival 2018 and 3 Oscar Nominations in 2019.
+Luis Nubiola had a special appearance in the Film "Cold War" official trailer winner of Best Director Cannes Film Festival 2018.